Get E-Book

 });

 After connect, endpoint fields are populated.
 The local port is often ephemeral.
 The local address usually comes from route selection unless you constrained it.
-The remote address may be a resolved numeric address rather than the hostname string you passed.
+The remote address may be the resolved numeric address rather than the hostname string you passed.

-Connection failures surface as errors:
+Connection failures surface as errors -

 socket.on('error', err => {